 The role of these centers is to produce research with the objective of analyzing government policies, resolving conflicts, finding innovative solutions, as well as promoting the progress of academic knowledge and theoretical debates.
 For these reasons, think tanks contribute deeply to the socioeconomic development of their countries of origin and those in which they have a presence.
 Furthermore, they are the bridges between society and policy makers, as they engage in debates about such policies with the public.

-For more information about FGV’s ranking in the 2015 Global Go To Think Tank Index, please click here.
+For more information about FGV’s ranking in the 2016 Global Go To Think Tank Index, please click here.
+To view an infographic, please click here.